OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Batch Post-Balancing Dispatcher

 where $f$ is the function which represents the value of computational cost (basically proportional to memory usage) in the training for a given set of examples $S_i'(\Pi)~ (0 \leq i < d)$.
 The practical significance of this objective is that by minimizing the maximum of the computational costs across the instances, we could maximize the GPU utilization of the whole system, further accelerating the training speed.

-As we can see, solving this problem is equivalent to solving a load balancing problem, which can be reduced to the Subset Sum Problem (SSP) and is apparently an NP-complete problem.
+As we can see, this problem is a load balancing problem, which can be reduced to the Subset Sum Problem (SSP) and is apparently an NP-complete problem.
 Therefore, we implement corresponding approximation algorithms based on the organization of sequential data (whether padding or not) and model architecture (determines the function $f$), in order to complete the solution within a polynomial time.
+Specific to the Transformer architecture commonly used in MLLMs, the function $f$ derives from the computation complexity of Transformer~\cite{mqa, gqa} and is given by: